• Skip to primary navigation

 What can I do to my Home Under Permitted Development Rights?

-For a full list of these conditions please download the guide to erecting conservatories under permitted development.
-We have also listed some of the common conditions here:
+For the full list of conditions, download the guide to conservatories under permitted development.
+Common conditions include:

-• On any conservation area, areas of natural beauty or world heritage sites (all known as “designated land” the conservatory cannot be clad with render, plastic, tiles, stone, artificial stone or pebbledash
+• On designated land (conservation areas, natural beauty spots, or world heritage sites), the conservatory cannot be clad with materials like render, plastic, tiles, stone, or pebbledash.

-• If your conservatory is on designated land (see above) it must not extend beyond the side wall of your house
+• If on designated land, the conservatory must not extend beyond the side wall of the house.

-• The width of your conservatory must not exceed half the total width of the original house as it was first built
+• The conservatory must not be wider than half the width of the original house.

 Conservatories and permitted development